Talantt0906/DAA_assign_3/README.md

 LargeGraph.json

-output/: Output JSON files
+output/ – Output JSON files

 output.json

-tests/: Unit tests
+tests/ – Unit tests

 MSTTest.java

-report/: Analytical report
+report/ – Analytical report

 report.pdf

-How to Run
+⚙ How to Run

 Open the project in VS Code or any Java IDE.

-Make sure the Gson library is included in your classpath for JSON parsing.
+Ensure the Gson library is included in the classpath.

-Compile the code using javac, including Gson in the classpath.
+Compile the code, including Gson.

 Run Main.java.

-Check the output folder for output.json containing MST results.
+Check the output folder for MST results in output.json.

-Features
+✨ Features

-Implements Prim’s algorithm for MST.

-Implements Kruskal’s algorithm for MST.
+Implements Prim’s and Kruskal’s algorithms for MST.

-Records for each algorithm: MST edges, total weight, operation counts, and execution time.
+Records for each algorithm:

+MST edges and total weight

+Number of operations (comparisons, unions, etc.)

+Execution time in milliseconds

-Supports multiple input datasets (small, medium, large).
+Supports multiple input datasets: small, medium, and large graphs.

-Includes automated unit tests for correctness and performance.
+Includes automated unit tests to verify correctness and performance.

-Results
+📊 Results

-Both algorithms generate correct MSTs with identical total weights.
+Both algorithms consistently produce MSTs with identical total weights.

 Prim generally requires fewer operations than Kruskal.

-Performance and correctness are verified on small, medium, and large graphs.
+Performance and correctness verified on small, medium, and large graphs.

-Bonus
+🏆 Bonus

-Includes custom Graph and Edge classes for cleaner code and object-oriented design.
+Custom Graph and Edge classes implemented for cleaner, object-oriented code.

-References
+📚 References

 Course slides and lecture notes on Minimum Spanning Tree.